megaeriv/afripay-rate-tracker/README.md

 Each run prints a per-site log line (`[OK]` or `[SKIP]`/`FAILED`) so you can see exactly what got written and what still needs fixing.

-## 5. Scheduling — pick ONE of these
+## 5. Scheduling: pick ONE of these

 ### Option A: Cron (if you have a small always-on server / Raspberry Pi / VPS)
 ```bash